ankraft/onem2mlib/README.md

 	...

 # In the main program:
-setupNotifications(callback=myCallback) # Initialize the notification sub-module
+setupNotifications(myCallback)  # Initialize the notification sub-module
 ...
 cnt = Container(ae)             # Create a container
 cnt.subscribe()                 # Subscribe to changes
 cnt.addContent('Some value')    # Add a new contentInstance
                                 # This implicitly triggers a call to 'myCallback'
 ```

 There could also individual callbacks for each subscription.
 Provide a function in the *subscribe()* method call.